gini/gini-pay-bank-sdk-ios/Documentation/sections/Documentation.md

 You can use the same Gini Pay API client credentials in the business example app as in your app, if not otherwise specified.
 The example business app initiates the payment flow.

-The Gini Pay Business SDK uses a test payment provider which will open our example banking app.
+The Gini Pay Business SDK will use a payment provider which will open your banking app via the URL scheme you will set during the integration of the Gini Pay Bank SDK.

-To check the redirection to the banking app please run Bank example before the business app.
+To check the redirection from the example business app please run your banking app before running the business app.

 ## Requirements

 - iOS 10.2+